Commander Liz Robinson-Chan (retired), AWEF Board Member

 “I’m honored to support Aurora women and girls through my involvement with the AWEF board and look forward to contributing to the organization’s mission to re-imagine female empowerment for the betterment of all.” — Commander Liz Robinson-Chan

-Commander Liz Robinson-Chan, a Florida native, began her career as a police officer at the Aurora Police Department in 1993.
-Commander Robinson-Chan earned her Bachelors’ Degree in Sociology on the Criminal Justice Track at North Central College in Naperville, IL (class of 1993).
-She then went on to obtain a Masters’ Degree at N.C.C. in Business Administration with a dual focus in Leadership and Management (class of 2006).
+Liz Robinson-Chan, a Florida native, began her career as a police officer at the Aurora Police Department in 1993.
+Commander Robinson-Chan earned her Bachelor’s Degree in Sociology on the Criminal Justice Track at North Central College in Naperville and her Master’s Degree at N.C.C. in Business Administration with a dual focus in Leadership and Management.

-Commander Robinson-Chan currently serves as the Support Services Commander of the Aurora Police Department and will oversee the Divisions of Central Services, Administrative Services, Telecommunications, Records, Training, the Office of Professional Standards, the Critical Incident Intelligence Center, the Aurora Jail, and act as the liaison between the City’s Human Resources and I.T.
-Departments.
+Commander Robinson-Chan served over 30 years at the Aurora Police Department, working in several departments and serving on a number of teams including the department’s Crisis Intervention and Deadly Force Investigative Teams.
+In her role as Administrative Commander, she oversaw the Divisions of Central Services, Administrative Services, Telecommunications, Records, Training, the Office of Professional Standards, the Critical Incident Intelligence Center, the Aurora Jail, the Digital Evidence Unit, and acted as the liaison between the City’s Human Resources and Information Technology Departments before retiring on January 5, 2024.